ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 To resolve this, add the missing plugin(s) to the contents of the product file, in the Contents tab.

-Note: if the unresolved requirement is the `javax.inject` plugin, remove the `*.m2e.*` plugins from your target platform and product (see explanation above).
+Note: if the unresolved requirement is the `javax.inject` package, remove the `*.m2e.*` plugins from your target platform and product (see explanation above).

 **Application could not be found in registry**